Jagadeesh-Jetti/Namaste_React/inception/Inception.md

 Every DOM update causes reflow and repaint, which is computationally costly.
 React reduces these by using a **Virtual DOM** and batching updates efficiently.

 ---

-> 📚 Want to go deeper?
-Learn how JSX simplifies React code and improves readability.